 Incidents can happen without warning and in every type of workplace.
-It is critical you are prepared for any first aid emergencies that could occur in your workplace.
+It is critical you are prepared for any first aid emergencies that could happen in yours.

 First aid risk assessment